The following review was conducted in October 2017.

 When your phone is powered on and connected to your LAN, use a web browser to navigate to your phone’s IP address.

 3. Enter your user credentials from Step 1.

 For most setups, you will need to configure "Simple Setup."
 If you are trying to configure multiple users or multiple line appearances, you can repeat the steps below for each of the identities you are configuring.
 You can insert boot.onsip.com as the provisioning server to save time on provisioning.

 Go to the Settings page and set the Audio Codec Priority section as the following:

 Your Polycom Soundstation IP 7000 is now ready for use.

 The Polycom Soundstation IP 7000 is an excellent conference phone when compared to other models on the market.
 It has top-of-the-line sound quality, proven SIP interoperability, and excellent physical durability.
-If you’re looking for a high-end device for your small-to-medium conference room, this is a solid choice.
+If you’re looking for a high-end device for your small to medium-sized conference room, this is a solid choice.

 The only bit of caution we’d add is that at nearly a decade old, there is the chance that the Soundstation IP 7000 could be discontinued sooner than other phones on the market.
 While Polycom has been content to explore other conference solutions recently, there’s no telling when they may decide to release the next generation of Soundstations to take advantage of what they’ve learned since introducing this device.